How Much Does Geofencing Cost? | Geofencing Price Breakdown

 Here are a few of the benefits:

 - You draw people into your store.
 It’s a great way to attract people who are nearby.
-They may not have planned to visit your business, but a notification about a sale at your store can tempt them to stop in and check it out.
+They may not have planned to visit your business, but a notification or remarketing ad about a sale at your store can tempt them to stop in and check it out.

 - You will create a personalized experience for your audience.
 When you use geofencing, you lure your audience in with a personalized sale or deal.
 It creates a better experience for your audience because they receive personalized marketing material that makes them more inclined to visit your business.